Nitrokey/nitrokey-app/README.md

-= Crypto Stick Tool =
+= Nitrokey App =
-Crypto Stick Tool runs on Windows, Linux and Mac OS.
+Nitrokey App runs under Windows, Linux and Mac OS.
 It has been created with Qt Creator 2.4.1 with Qt 4.7.4 and MinGW 4.4.

 The implementation is compatible to the Google Authenticator application which can be used for testing purposes.
 See http://google-authenticator.googlecode.com/git/libpam/totp.html

-Using the application under Linux also requires root privileges, or configuration of device privileges in udev (because of USB communication).
+Using the application under Linux also requires root privileges, or configuration of device privileges in udev (due to USB communication).

-To compile the Crypto Stick Tool under Linux install the package libusb-1.0.0-dev and QT Creator.
+To compile the Nitrokey App under Linux install the package libusb-1.0.0-dev and QT Creator.
 You may need to add to the .pro file:
 QMAKE_CXXFLAGS= -I/usr/include/libusb-1.0
 QMAKE_CFLAGS= -I/usr/include/libusb-1.0